faroukm2002/Sara7aApp/README.md

-# SarahApp Backend
+# SarahaApp Backend

-Welcome to the **SarahApp Backend**, a server-side application built with Node.js and Express.js.
+Welcome to the **SarahaApp Backend**, a server-side application built with Node.js and Express.js.
 This application allows users to send and receive anonymous messages.
 It includes features such as user authentication, messaging, and user profile management.

 ## Table of Contents